Omusilwa/hospital_analysis/README.md

 In today’s healthcare landscape, where patient-centered care and operational excellence are key to success, the Encounter Insights: Patient and Ops Analytics Project demonstrates the strategic value of health analytics.
 Using a comprehensive encounter dataset, the project evaluates critical aspects of hospital operations and patient experience, uncovering insights that can drive better service delivery and clinical outcomes.

-Through focused SQL-based analysis, complex data is transformed into actionable intelligence—tracing patient journeys, identifying satisfaction drivers, and highlighting efficiency gaps.
+Through focused SQL-based analysis, complex data is transformed into actionable intelligence tracing patient journeys, identifying satisfaction drivers, and highlighting efficiency gaps.
 These insights enable leadership to make informed, data-driven decisions that enhance performance, streamline workflows, and strengthen the overall patient experience

 ---
 ## **Dataset Overview**